w314/notes/javaNotes/javaQA.md

 If you enter wrong input (e.g. text in a numerical input), you will get an exception/error message (like `InputMismatchException`).

-### 19-1.19 When would you use an if statement over a switch statement?
+### 19 if vs switch When would you use an if statement over a switch statement?

 - `switch` statement works with:
   - `byte`, `short`, `int`